 Banking, Money and Taxes in Angola

-Expats moving to Angola are likely to find that the lay of the land – at least in terms of banking, money and taxes – is a little disorientating.
-While working in Angola, expats will probably have to get used to new ways of receiving payment, conducting their banking affairs, and paying taxes.
+Expats are likely to find that banking, money and taxes in Angola can be a little disorientating.
+While working in the country, expats will probably have to get used to new ways of receiving payment, conducting their banking affairs and paying taxes.

-The kwanza is not convertible and cannot be taken out of Angola; thus expats will not be paid in this local currency, and are rather usually paid in US dollars or Euro.
+The kwanza is not convertible and it is illegal to take it out of Angola; so most expats are paid in US Dollars or Euros.

 Banking in Angola

-One of the first things expats will learn about Angola, is that it is extremely difficult, totally unnecessary, and ultimately undesirable to open an Angolan bank account while in the country.
+One of the first things expats will learn about banking in Angola is that it’s difficult, unnecessary and, ultimately, undesirable to open an Angolan bank account.

-Without a local bank account, and without ATM access to their overseas funds, expats might well wonder how exactly they should be expected to pay for anything while in Angola.
-Luckily, there is a system in place to circumvent these issues.
+Without a local bank account, and without ATM access to their overseas funds, expats may wonder how they should be expected to pay for anything.
+Luckily, they can circumvent these issues.

-Note that most companies will only allow one or two advances per month, and will require prior notification – so it is important to do some research on the cost of living in Angola before arriving in the country, to help you anticipate your monthly expenses.
-For a family of four, plan to request an advance of about 3,000 USD (or the equivalent in Euro) a month to cover living expenses.
+Most companies only allow one or two advances per month, and require prior notification – so it’s important that expats research the cost of living in Angola before arriving to anticipate their monthly expenses.

 Taxes in Angola

-Tax equalisation agreements are widespread in Angola, and expats are strongly urged to only accept employment from a company that offers tax protection as a benefit of the employment contract.
+Tax equalisation agreements are widespread in Angola, and many expats insist their company offers tax protection as a benefit of their employment contract.

-Also called hypo-tax agreements, these are arrangements struck up between employer and employee, that guarantee the employee a specified monthly wage, regardless of the 'actual deductions' that 'should' come off their earnings due to salary and benefit taxation in both their country of origin and the country in which they are to be employed.
+Also called hypo-tax agreements, these arrangements guarantee the employee a specified monthly wage, regardless of the actual deductions that should come off their earnings in both their country of origin and Angola.

-Put more simply: your company will pay all the tax you owe on your behalf (you won't even have to fill in the returns), and then will deduct a previously agreed amount from your base salary as compensation.
-Usually, the amount deducted is equivalent to the tax you (hypothetically) would have paid, if you were earning the same amount in your country of origin.
+Put more simply, the company pays all the employee’s taxes on their behalf and deducts a previously agreed amount from the base salary as compensation.
+The deducted amount is usually equivalent to the tax the employee would hypothetically have paid if they earned the same amount in their home country.

-Countries like Angola, where the cost of living is so incredibly high, and the tax you owe on your house, your car, etc. is so great, would be financially crippling places to work, if not for tax equalisation agreements.
-Tax protection arrangements, therefore, are designed to let expats enjoy their high salaries, without fear of being penalised by exorbitant taxation – and without them, the attractiveness of working in 'hardship destinations' such as Angola would be severely tarnished.
+Countries like Angola – where the cost of living and taxes are so high – could be financially crippling places to work, if not for tax equalisation agreements.
+Tax protection arrangements are designed to let expats enjoy their high salaries, without fear of being penalised by exorbitant tax.